Accommodation, living and working in Berlin

 Berlin is easy to reach by airplane (airport BER), train or bus.
 If you arrive by train, you will most likely arrive at Hauptbahnhof, Südkreuz, Ostbahnhof or Spandau.
 The central bus station is located near the Funkturm in Charlottenburg.

 All parts of Berlin including the airport as well as all train and bus stations are well connected to the public transport system.
 The system is run by two different companies, the Berliner Verkehrsbetriebe (BVG) and the S-Bahn Berlin.
 Together they operate the local trains, the underground railway, trams, busses and ferries in three tariff zones A, B and C. You can find connections and maps at their websites but also via the BVG apps FahrInfo Plus and the BVG Ticket-App which will allow you to buy tickets directly in the app (both are available for android and iOS).
-With your Campuscard you can travel in all three zones for the entire period of the semester.
-Please note that the Campuscard is only valid from 1st of April in summer term / 1st of October in winter term.
+As a student at ASH Berlin, you can travel in all three zones for the entire period of the semester with your digital semester ticket and your Campuscard.
+During your semester, you will also be entitled to use public transport all over Germany.
+Please note that the semester ticket and the Campuscard are only valid from 1st of April in summer term / 1st of October in winter term.
 Before then, you need to buy tickets on your own.
+You will receive your Campuscard and information about the digital semester ticket during the orientation days.

 On Friday and Saturday night, many (but not all) trains, trams and busses will operate 24 hours.
 On Sundays and during the week, there is only a limited number of public transport services that run during the night.
 If they do not operate during the night, some of them are replaced by night busses.

 Please note that there are ticket inspectors who will regularly ask passengers for their tickets.
-Please show your Campuscard and an official photo ID (e.g. passport or personal ID) as your Campuscard is only valid in combination with an official photo ID.
+Please show your digital semester ticket, your Campuscard and an official photo ID (e.g. passport or personal ID) as your semester ticket and your Campuscard are only valid in combination with an official photo ID.

 Berlin is also great to explore by bike.
 There is an ever expanding network of cycle paths which makes riding a bike safe and convenient.
 The semester ticket allows you to take a bike on the public transport for free.
 You can plan your cycle path route online.